 Pixels are great for displaying photos, but aren’t a good solution for all graphics.
 In the past two lessons we worked with raster images—pictures made of pixels.
 In this lesson we’ll explore vector objects and drawing tools as a smarter alternative for creating many types of web graphics.

-- how to create basic vector shapes and objects using Adobe Fireworks
+- Create basic vector shapes and objects using Adobe Illustrator, Fireworks, Inkscape, Sketch, or similar vector editor.

-- how to apply Fireworks’ options for gradients, textures, filters, and styles
+- Apply options for gradients, textures, filters, and styles in the vector editor you are using.

-Before coming to class, please read this page and all of the linked pages.
+For this lesson, please read this page and all of the linked pages below.

 As you’ve already learned, raster images are made up of tiny colored squares known as pixels.
 The pixels in a raster image are so tiny they appear to blend together seamlessly, fooling our eyes into believing we see continuous tones and gradients in the image.
 There are three fundamental problems with raster images: